swilshin/hybridrasterbp/README.txt

-Hybrid raster boxplot by Simon Wilshin, Jan 2016
+Hybrid raster boxplot by Simon Wilshin.

 The function hybridRasterBp creates a hybrid raster, boxplot and violin plot on the current matplotlib axis.